michbur/dpcR/inst/dpcReport/prob_distr/prob_distr1.md

 ## Distribution of positive partitions

-Check distribution of positive partition in selected digital PCR run.
+Check the distribution of positive partitions in the selected digital PCR run.